Temperature-responsive polymer: Phase diagrams of thermoresponsive polymers

+Phase diagram for UCST polymer blend.

 The phase separation temperature (and hence, the cloud point) is dependent on polymer concentration.
 Therefore, temperature-composition diagrams are used to display thermoresponsive behavior over a wide range of concentrations.
 Phases separate into a polymer-poor and a polymer-rich phase.
 In strictly binary mixtures the composition of the coexisting phases can be determined by drawing tie-lines.
 However, since polymers display a molar mass distribution this straightforward approach may be insufficient.

 During the process of phase separation the polymer-rich phase can vitrify before equilibrium is reached.
 This depends on the glass transition temperature for each individual composition.
 It is convenient to add the glass transition curve to the phase diagram, although it is no real equilibrium.
 The intersection of the glass transition curve with the cloud point curve is called Berghmans point.
 In the case of UCST polymers, above the Berghmans point the phases separate into two liquid phases, below this point into a liquid polymer-poor phase and a vitrified polymer-rich phase.
 For LCST polymers the inverse behavior is observed.